serverless/enterprise/docs/testing.md

 ## Options
 There are 2 options to allow you to avoid running your entire test suite:
   - `--function` - only run tests for the function specified.
-This requires that you've set `endpint.function`
+This requires that you've set `endpoint.function`
   - `--name` - only run the test with the specified name